 Alkaline Fuel Cell Power Corp.
 Announces Convertible Note Financing

-/EIN News/ -- TORONTO, March 14, 2023 (GLOBE NEWSWIRE) -- Alkaline Fuel Cell Power Corp.
-(NEO: PWWR) (OTCQB:ALKFF) (Frankfurt: 77R, WKN: A3CTYF) (“PWWR” or the “Company”), a diversified investment platform developing affordable, renewable, and reliable energy assets and cleantech, is pleased to announce a convertible note (the “Convertible Note”) financing in an aggregate amount of up to C$1 million (the “Financing”).
+TORONTO, March 14, 2023 (GLOBE NEWSWIRE) -- Alkaline Fuel Cell Power Corp.
+PWWR ALKFF (Frankfurt: 77R, WKN: A3CTYF) ("PWWR" or the "Company"), a diversified investment platform developing affordable, renewable, and reliable energy assets and cleantech, is pleased to announce a convertible note (the "Convertible Note") financing in an aggregate amount of up to C$1 million (the "Financing").

 "As per our 2023 Priorities, securing additional access to cash is paramount to our success.
 This additional $1m convertible note financing coupled with our access to our $4m in convertible debt note financing announced on November 18, 2022, builds our capacity to support upcoming CHP projects, acquisitions, fuel cell business and working capital," stated Frank Carnevale, Chief Executive Officer.
 "We continue to be focused to achieve EBITDA-process over the coming 4-6 quarters."